maelstrom-cms/odin/README.md

 Odin is a domain monitoring tool which has the following monitors:

 -   OpenGraph extraction.
 -   Uptime Monitoring with response-time graph and e-mail notifications.
 -   Downtime event tracking with duration.
 -   SSL Certificate grading via SSL Labs.
 -   SSL Health Monitoring with expiry and e-mail notifications.
 -   Robots.txt Monitoring to email changes for review - No more accidentally blocking your website.
 -   Basic DNS Monitoring to detect name-server and primary A Records changes
 -   Cron job Schedule Monitoring - Ping the API before and after your jobs run to check they're running on schedule.
 -   Website Crawling with Error Reporting - Crawls SSR websites and reports on 404s, errors, mixed-content warnings etc etc, if it appears in the browser console it will appear in here.

 ## Notifications Fired

 -   CertificateHasExpired
 -   CertificateIsExpiring
 -   CertificateIsInvalid
 -   CertificateIsWeak
 -   CertificateWillExpire
 -   VisualDifferenceFound
 -   DnsHasChanged
 -   RobotsHasChanged
 -   WebsiteIsBackUp
 -   WebsiteIsDown

 ## Installing

 You should be able to follow any (good) up to date Laravel install guide, the jist is as follows:

 -   git clone the repository
 -   composer install
 -   npm install
 -   copy .env.example to .env and modify the settings
 -   npm run dev/watch/prod

-You can then visit the webpage and /register to create an account.
+You can then visit the webpage and / register to create an account.

 By default the Jobs are able to be queued and executed by a queue worker/horizon - We use horizon, but you can configure/protect this however you need.